 Pursuant to Bylaw 19.1.2, the parties agreed and the panel concludes that the institution's failure to monitor violation is Level II because the underlying certification violations are Level II.
 The certification and monitoring violations are similar to many cases the COI has decided over the past year.
 The COI notes the recent number of certification cases and reminds institutions, as it has in past cases, that eligibility certification is a fundamental responsibility of institutions and a vital function of intercollegiate competition.
-See Mississippi Valley State University (2017) (concluding, among other violations, that Level II violations occurred when the institution improperly certified 28 student-athletes over four years and failed to monitor its certification process); Alcorn State University (2016) (concluding that the institution committed Level II violations when it improperly certified 34 student-athletes over five years and did not monitor violations when it improperly certified 34 student-athletes over five years and did not monitor its certification process); and Samford University (2016) (concluding that the institution committed Level II violations when it improperly certified 33 student-athletes over approximately four years and failed to monitor).
+See Mississippi Valley State University (2017) (concluding, among other violations, that Level II violations occurred when the institution improperly certified 28 student-athletes over four years and failed to monitor its certification process); Alcorn State University (2016) (concluding that the institution committed Level II violations when it improperly certified 28 student-athletes and failed to monitor); Campbell University (2016) (concluding that the institution committed Level II certification and failure to monitor violations when it improperly certified 34 student-athletes over five years and did not monitor its certification process); and Samford University (2016) (concluding that the institution committed Level II violations when it improperly certified 33 student-athletes over approximately four years and failed to monitor).